joonha97/federated-learning-public-code/README.md

+# Ensemble Distillation for Robust Model Fusion in Federated Learning 논문 코드 (2번 논문)

 This repository maintains a codebase for Federated Learning research.
 It supports:
 * PyTorch with MPI backend for a Master-Worker computation/communication topology.
 * Local training can be efficiently executed in a parallel-fashion over GPUs for randomly sampled clients.